influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 ```

 ### Escaping backslashes
-Line Protocol supports both literal backslashes and backslashes as an escape character.
+Line protocol supports both literal backslashes and backslashes as an escape character.
 With two contiguous backslashes, the first is interpreted as an escape character.
 For example: